xrax/LABParser/README.md

 ## To Consider
 - All yours models must inherits from ParcelableModel.
 To import only in a class, you can create a BaseModel to it and all yours models inherits from BaseModel.
+- Your atributtes models must be exactly the same of the JSON/Dictionary key name or you must override the function 'customKeysName' in your model class.
 - If you have properties of type Int, Float or Double then you must change these types to NSNumber.
 - If you have properties of type Bool, you must initialize these in their declaration.
 You can convert it to NSNumber too.
 - LABParser can parser atributes of ParcelableModel objects type like: